Dyalog/link/docs/API/Link.Import.md

     msg ← {opts} ⎕SE.Link.Import (ns dir)

+!!! ucmdhelp "Show User Command information in the session with `]LINK.Import -?`"

 This function takes the same arguments as [Link.Create](Link.Create.md), but loads a directory containing source files into a namespace without creating an active link.

 If source is a directory, then its contents are imported into the destination namespace.